GabrielMangiurea/chatbot/README.md

 This is a conversational bot written in JavaScript programming language.
 The application does not require any kind of server as it is working on the client side (front-end).

-She currently responds to the following expressions (both written and spokennew):
+She currently responds to the following expressions (both written and spoken):

 - ``Hello / Hi``
 - ``Who/What are you? / Tell me about yourself``